burakcanbz/task-manager/README.md

 ## Additional Notes

 - The project includes utility scripts for database cleaning and seeding
-- Seeders can be found in the `data` folder
+- Seeders moved to utils file and can be found in the `utils` folder
 - The layered architecture allows you to easily extend functionality without touching unrelated layers
-- Use `python -m data.seeder` to populate the database with sample data
+- While running application with `uvicorn` it automatically set tasks using `seed_data` to taskdb.
+Or you can delete the tasks using `clean_tasks` function in utils/utils.py file.